mukil/dm4-sign-up/README.md

 This plugin adds:
 *    A `Sign-up`-link next to the `Login`-button in the DeepaMehta 4 Webclient
-*    A `Sign-up Configuration` topic associated to the `DeepaMehta 4 Sign up` Plugin (part of the "System" workspace and thus editable by `admin`)
+*    A `Sign-up Configuration` topic associated to the `DeepaMehta 4 Sign up` Plugin (part of the "System" workspace and thus editable by all members of it)

-The special features of the `registration` dialog is comprised of:
+The special features of the **registration dialog** is comprised of:
 *    Username existence check
 *    Email existence check
 *    Simple GUI-Notification mechanism
 *    Minimal CSS Definition

-The special features of the `login` dialog is comprised of:
+The special features of the **login dialog** is comprised of:
 *    Simple GUI-Notification mechanism
 *    Automatic redirect
 *    Minimal CSS Definition

-The special logic of this plugin is comprised of:
+The **special logic** of this plugin is comprised of:
 *    Optionally: Configure a sign-up process with an Email based confirmation workflow
 *    Optionally: Sends confirmation mail with token to the users registering Email address
 *    Optionally: Sends notification to admin after a new user account was sucessfully created
 *    Optionally: If `new_accounts_are_enabled=true`, an account activation notice is sent

-Note: If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
+**Note:** If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
 Once a token was send out the link containing it is valid for sixty minutes.

 ## Requirements